getlantern/redistrict/README.md

 specifies key names of large hashes to migrate separately, as DUMP and RESTORE don't support hashes larger than 512MBs.
 More details are at https://github.com/antirez/redis/issues/757

-You can specify large hashes using the --hashKeys flag or by specifying large-hashes in $HOME/.redistrict.yaml, as in:
+You can specify large hashes using the `--hashKeys` flag or by specifying large-hashes in `$HOME/.redistrict.yaml`, as in:

 ```
 large-hashes: